TanmDL/WATT-EffNet/README.md

 baseline by up to 15 times in terms of classification accuracy and 38.3% in terms of computing efficiency as measured by Floating
 Point Operations per second (FLOPs).
 Additionally, we conduct an ablation study to investigate the effect of varying the width of WATT-EffNet on accuracy and computational efficiency.

+(This github repository is still updating in progress.
+Stay tune for more information.)